-12.3 Version 4.1.1 - September 20, 2017
+12.2 Version 4.1.1 - September 20, 2017

-The following release is a minor feature update, ready for installation on the available release channel.
+The following release is a minor feature update, available on the available release channel.

-12.3.1.1 Built-in MapR Hadoop support for Hive and Spark
+12.2.1.1 Built-in MapR Hadoop support for Hive and Spark

 • For customers with MapR distributions of Hadoop, the DataScience.com Platform provides an easy form-driven method of configuring the cluster connection and installing all of the necessary dependencies.